 You’ll see the two types of pages that you can create.
 We will assume you’re making a page for a business or brand, so go ahead and click the get started button for company or brand.

 Next, enter the information for your business.

-For your page name, you’ll want to use your business name or the name that people are most likely to be searching for when trying to find your business on Facebook.
+For your page name, you’ll want to use your business name or the name people are most likely searching for when trying to find your business on Facebook.

 For category, enter a word or two that accurately describes your business, and Facebook will suggest some relevant categories.

 If your business falls into more than one of the listed category options, select the one that your customers will likely think of about your business.